Bradley-D/woocommerce-image-hover/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't WooCommerce Gallery Slider Work with this plugin? = For this plugin to work, the WooCommerce Gallery Slider functionality needs to be removed.
+The good news is the zoom and lightbox still work if your theme supported them.

 = Why doesn't it work with my theme? =
-The developer of the theme that you are using may have replaced the information (CSS classes) needed for this plugin to work.
-If theme developers do this, it is impossible to make this plugin work with every theme.
-WooCommerce Image Hover was built and tested on Storefront by Woo Themes to ensure it works with the standard WooCommerce CSS classes, maybe check out a Woo Theme for your site.
+It is impossible to make this plugin work with every theme as it depends on the html of your theme.
+WooCommerce Image Hover was built and tested on Storefront by WooCommerce to ensure it works with the standard WooCommerce classes.

 = How can I make it work with my theme? =
 You could visit the Git repo and fork it and make as many changes as you need.
 Alternatively you can hire me to do it for you. :)